An ESG leader in Asian equities

 ASI has also been developing its own ESG in-house scoring system, and every analyst can now drill into this database.
 This allows the analyst to see both the score and any issues that have been highlighted with the company.

-It is worth noting that Aberdeen has always historically been strong in its focus on corporate governance, as it sees this as being key to companies’ commercial success and for shareholders receiving the benefits of that commercial success.
-However, it is clearly advancing its ‘E’ and ‘S’ credentials, and there is clear evidence that this improved approach to ESG is impacting both research and portfolio construction.
-As noted above, the portfolio now has an ESG score and when James is looking to make changes to the portfolio, he also gives consideration to how portfolio adjustments will impact the portfolios ESG score.
+It is worth noting that Aberdeen has historically held strong corporate governance of investee companies at the heart of its process, as it sees this as being key to companies’ commercial success and for shareholders receiving the benefits of that commercial success.
+However, it has been advancing its ‘E’ and ‘S’ credentials, and, with the improvement in the portfolio rating in the MSCI ESG scoring system, there is clear evidence that this improved approach to ESG is impacting both research and portfolio construction.
+As noted above, now that the portfolio has an ESG score, James gives consideration to how portfolio adjustments will impact this ESG score, when he is looking to make changes to the portfolio.

 As at 31 January 2021, ABD held 54 holdings in the portfolio, which is an increase over the 52 stocks it held at 30 June 2020 (the most recently available data when we last published).
 Previously, we have commented that ABD’s manager had been increasing the trust’s exposure to China.
 More recently, the overall Chinese exposure has held steady at around 31%, but the manager has been reducing exposure to the China A-share Fund and rotating this into direct equity holdings.
 James says that China has been a healthy hunting ground recently, and this is why several new names have been added to the portfolio.
 In each case, the manager has started with a small position, which it is gradually building.
 It has generally been broadening the portfolio in sectors where they already have exposure, such as the internet, healthcare and green energy stocks.
 Examples include Alibaba (see top 10 holdings section below), JD Health International, Longi Green Energy Technology, Yunnan Energy New Material, China Tourism Group Duty Free and Hangzhou Tigermed.
 A new position has also been added in Fisher & Paykel Healthcare of New Zealand.